Ryuoo, Japan: Family Ski Guide

 After-ski at Ryuoo isn't a bar crawl, it's a hot spring, a multi-course dinner, and your kids in cotton yukata robes shuffling through lantern-lit streets in wooden sandals.

 - Snow Monkey Park (Jigokudani): 25 minutes by car from the resort base.
-Wild Japanese macaques bathing in natural hot springs, surrounded by snow-covered forest.
-This is the single off-mountain experience your kids will tell every friend about when they get home.
-Go in the morning before skiing, or dedicate a full non-ski day.
-Open year-round; admission roughly ¥800 adult, ¥400 child.
+Wild Japanese macaques bathing in natural hot springs surrounded by snow-covered forest, the single off-mountain experience your kids will tell every friend about.
+Go in the morning before skiing or dedicate a full non-ski day.
+Admission roughly Β₯800 adult, Β₯400 child.

-- Snow-cat summit tour: Non-skiers can register at the Ryuoo Information Centre for the "Snow Landscape Plan", a snow-cat ride to the 1,930m summit viewpoint with panoramic Northern Alps views.
+- Snow-cat summit tour: Register at the Ryuoo Information Centre for the "Snow Landscape Plan", a snow-cat ride to the 1,930m summit viewpoint.
 Last entry 3:15pm.
-This is how a non-skiing grandparent or toddler-minding parent sees the top of the mountain without putting on skis.
+Perfect for a non-skiing grandparent or toddler-minding parent.

-- Onsen stamp circuit: Shibu Onsen's nine public bathhouses (soto-yu) are open to ryokan guests, each with different mineral compositions and character.
-Your kids get a stamp card and a wooden key.
-Filling all nine stamps turns into a surprisingly compelling quest that keeps everyone moving through the streets after dark.
+- Onsen stamp circuit: Shibu Onsen's nine public bathhouses are open to ryokan guests, each with different mineral compositions.
+Your kids get a stamp card and wooden key, filling all nine stamps turns into a surprisingly compelling quest after dark.

 When to Go